 A distended bladder can also cause the bladder to lose its tone (bladder atony), resulting in urinary incontinence which may be permanent.
-A urinary obstruction can occur in cats of all ages, although it is more common in adult male cats.
+Urinary obstruction can occur in cats of all ages, although it is more common in adult male cats.

 Urinary blockages can occur slowly, over a period of time, or very suddenly.
-The exact cause of mucus plug, crystal or urolith formation is poorly understood, but contributing factors may include:
+The exact cause of mucus plug, crystal or urolith formation is not well understood, but contributing factors may include:

 - Diet – This has long been suspected due to the popularity of dry foods over the past 20 years.
 These diets often change the pH of your cat’s urine, making a more favourable environment for urinary crystals to develop.
-On top of that, dry food only contains a small amount of water compared to a wet diet (raw or canned) which is approximately 70% water.
+Dry food only contains a small amount of water compared to a wet diet (raw or canned) which is approximately 70% water.
 Many cats don’t make up for this imbalance by drinking more, so a cat on dry food will often have very concentrated urine due to inadequate intake.
-Urine which is concentrated is also more likely to result in the formation of urinary crystals.
+Supersaturated urine is more likely to result in the formation of urinary crystals.